 Islands such as Menjangan Island on the North West tip of the island are particularly renowned for some of Bali’s best snorkeling and diving and this area is also home to Bali Barat National Park, where you can stay in an atmospheric luxury eco-retreat and snorkel right from the deserted beach.
 The National Park boasts a high level of bio-diversity with no fewer than 175 plant species and a wide variety of animals such as wild boar, deer, monkeys and macaques, the Flying Fox and the amazing Water Monitor.
 Magnificent coral gardens and dramatic reef walls are home to a vast range of marine life.
 Further along the coast Lovina, a cluster of fishing villages, famous for snorkelling, legendary sunsets and dolphin watching, is home to the charming Villa Damai, a charming boutique retreat.

-Slightly further east the remote location of Spa Village Tembok, a two hour road transfer from the airport transports you to tranquil, local life in the blink of an eye.
+Slightly further east the remote location of Spa Village Resort Tembok, Bali, a two and a half hour road transfer from the airport transports you to tranquil, local life in the blink of an eye.
 With soaring volcanic peaks and black sand beaches washed by the deep blue Bali Sea this is the perfect place to unwind and gain an authentic insight into the local life.